Turkish conveyancing procedure

 10. Register the property for Council Tax (free for the first year on a new property).

-The disbursements which the buyer may be required to pay depend upon the level of service requested and the local municipality of the area in which the property is located but a rough guide is as follows :
+The disbursements which the buyer may be required to pay depend upon the level of service requested and the fees of the service provider / the area in which the property is located but a rough guide in Didim is as follows :

-Legal Translator fee: £40 per document when not included in the service fee
+Legal Translator fee: 150 TL per document when not included in the service fee

 Real estate agency commission 3% of the property purchase price

-Earthquake insurance 100TL 300TL dependent upon house size.
+Earthquake insurance: 100TL - 350TL dependent upon house size.

 All buyers with Didim Sun Properties are provided with a full breakdown of costs at the time of purchase, or just before so there will be no nasty surprises.